 How long do chickens live?
+How long do chickens live naturally?
+Remember, many farmers use them for meat.
 Which are the best breeds, and what can you do to improve a chicken’s lifespan?
 These are all questions that any aspiring backyard chicken keeper would reasonably ask themselves and any experts around them.

 According to the Food and Agriculture Organization of the UN, there are about 1,600 different breeds of chicken worldwide.
 Each of these breeds has its own unique advantages and disadvantages.